You are here

 Welcome to the Otter Tail County Youth Ski Club!

 This club is all about helping kids learn to love the life-long sport of Nordic skiing.
-The club is open to 1st - 6th grade children and their parents.
+The club is open to 1st - 6th grade children.

 Schedule and location